pypa/pip/docs/html/user_guide.rst

 Please let us know through the `resolver testing survey`_.

+.. _`Deprecation timeline for 2020 resolver changes`:

 Deprecation timeline
 --------------------

 We plan for the resolver changeover to proceed as follows, using :ref:`Feature Flags` and following our :ref:`Release Cadence`:

+*    pip 20.1: an alpha version of the new resolver was available, opt-in, using the optional flag ``--unstable-feature=resolver``. pip defaulted to legacy behavior.

-*    pip 20.2: a beta of the new resolver is available, opt-in, using the flag ``--use-feature=2020-resolver``. pip defaults to legacy behavior.
+*    pip 20.2: a beta of the new resolver was available, opt-in, using the flag ``--use-feature=2020-resolver``. pip defaulted to legacy behavior.
+Users of pip 20.2 who want pip to default to using the new resolver can run ``pip config set global.use-feature 2020-resolver`` (for more on that and the alternate ``PIP_USE_FEATURE`` environment variable option, see `issue 8661`_).

 *    pip 20.3: pip defaults to the new resolver, but a user can opt-out and choose the old resolver behavior, using the flag